History of the British farthing: Soho and renewed regal issues (1799–1837)

 The currency was reformed in the 1810s with the Great Recoinage of 1816.
 The production of copper coins did not resume until after George III's death in 1820 and the accession of King George IV (1820–1830).
 Farthings were produced in 1821, Britannia maintaining her place on the reverse.
 These pieces were made current by a proclamation of 14 November of that year, that made them legal tender to sixpence.
 The original coinage portrait of the King, by Benedetto Pistrucci, attracted strong royal dislike, but was used on the farthing in 1821 and in 1823–26.
 By then, Pistrucci had been barred from work on the coinage for refusing to copy the work of another artist.
 William Wyon was given the task of engraving what became the more flattering "bare head" type of 1826.
 The issue of coppers in 1826 was because of the withdrawal of separate issues for Ireland; the Irish penny had been valued at 12/13 of its British equivalent.
 The reverse was redesigned slightly, but remained more or less the same.
-The Pistrucci-designed farthings weighed 4.5–4.8 g, with a diameter of 22 mm; the later ones by Wyon (issued each year from 1826–1830) weighed 4.6–4.9 g with a diameter of 22 millimetres.
+The Pistrucci-designed farthings weighed 4.5–4.8 g, with a diameter of 22 mm; the later ones by Wyon (issued each year from 1826 to 1830) weighed 4.6–4.9 g with a diameter of 22 millimetres.
 Both Pistrucci's and Wyon's designs were produced in 1826.
 The Pistrucci obverse shows a left-facing bust of King George IV with the inscription GEORGIUS IIII DEI GRATIA, while the reverse shows a right-facing helmeted Britannia seated to the left of the coin, holding a shield and trident, with the inscription BRITANNIAR REX FID DEF and the date in the exergue under Britannia.
 The Wyon obverse shows a laureate bust of King George IV, facing left, with the inscription GEORGIUS IV DEI GRATIA, while the reverse inscription is unchanged.

 The death of King George in 1830 brought his brother, King William IV (1830–1837) to the throne.
 Wyon, by then Chief Engraver, left the reverse of the farthing unchanged, and for the obverse engraved a portrait of King William by Sir Francis Chantrey.
 The inscriptions were unchanged, except that GULIELMUS IIII (William IV) was substituted for GEORGIUS IV on the obverse.
 The farthing was produced in 1831, and 1834–1837, the final issue being struck during the year of King William's death.